-We know that pay parity, retention, the advancement of women technologist into positions of influence, and the empowerment of #WomenInTech are all key in successful business and a sustainable economy.
-Make sure your vote reflects that in 2020: http://bit.ly/WiTVote #WomenInTechVOTE
+We know that pay parity, retention, advancement of women technologists into positions of influence, and empowerment of #WomenInTech are all key to successful businesses and a sustainable economy.
+Make sure your vote reflects that in 2022: bit.ly/TechEESReport21 #TechiesVOTE

 To achieve success in business as well as a sustainable economy, we need pay parity, retention, advancement, and empowerment for all #WomenInTech.
-Your vote in 2020 will affect years of these issues.
-Learn more: http://bit.ly/WiTVote #WomenInTechVOTE
+Your vote in 2022 will affect years of these issues.
+Learn more: bit.ly/ TechEESReport21 #TechiesVOTE

-As we continue to work toward #5050by2025, we know that pay parity, retention, advancement, and empowerment for #WomenInTech will help move the needle.
+As we continue to work toward equity in tech we know that pay parity, retention, advancement, and empowerment for #WomenInTech will help move the needle.
 Your votes will help us all as we work toward these goals.
 How?
-Learn more here: http://bit.ly/WiTVote #WomenInTechVOTE
+Learn more here: bit.ly/TechEESReport21 #TechiesVOTE